cacophony-wj/LeS/README.md

 # Number One Rule: This List Is Customizable

 Your kinks are a very private thing.
 I have given up trying to yield to all comers and simply provided several ways to initiate dialog sex with the highest quality and most frequently updated animations: _Billyy's_ and _Babo's_.
-The systems are kept intentionally light to ensure SexLab is as stable as it can be (which means less troubleshooting for yours truly) and to allow for greater compatibility with user additions.
+The systems are kept intentionally light to ensure SexLab is as stable as it can be  and to allow for greater compatibility with user additions.
 The patches are individual to each mod, there are no merges and the zPatchers can be easily disabled, allowing for almost anything to be added or removed.

+# Light But Sexy

+All of the base textures in this list are at either 512 or 1K.
+The detailed textures only focus on things you will be looking at up close: the PC, his or her partners, other NPCs, monsters, and gear.
+Even then, they top out at 2K, with the exception of human skin textures and a couple of _very_ large creature types that only show in small numbers.
+What this means for you is that this list, inspired by _Serenity_ and _Equanimity_, will probably suit you very well if your PC is a bit behind the times.
+On the other hand, if you want to crank out a Skyrim SE list at ridiculous resolutions such as 1440p or 2160p (true 4K), you will be able to do that and still average 20fps at worst and 40fps most of the time.
+If you come from the console world, you will be right at home, especially due to the steps I have taken in the next section.

 # Designed for a controller

 I like dodging.
 I like dual-wielding.
 I like inverted controls.
 I like these things best with a controller.
 So _Licentia_ is intended to be used with a controller first and foremost.
-If you don't like that, disable everything under the _Controller_ section of the modlist's left pane -- it won't hurt anything.
-Keep in mind, if you delete the ControlMap file as the MCM section suggests -- your left stick _will not work_ until you install _AntiMicro_ and set it to _WASD_.
-Refer to the AntiMicro documentation for more information.
+If you come from the console world this list will suit you well.
+If you are of the hive and insist that all games be played with the superior M+KB, simply disable everything under the _Controller_ section of the modlist's left pane -- it won't hurt anything.

 #  Admiring Yourself